Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Damage to body areas along the path of the needle

-You will most likely be able to go home within a few hours.
+You will most likely be able to go home in a few hours.

 Be sure to have a friend or family member drive you home if you have had sedation.